 TV Polari sponsors LGBT alongside the Metropolitan Police Authority, the Ministry of Justice, the Department of Health and the Department For Children, Families and Schools, amongst others, and broadcasts LGBT videos on its international network.

-entrant.
-A spokesman for the Kent police explained the exercise is targeted to cracking down on homophobic bullying and crime and that the project, which is being conducted within the local community, appears to have been nationally
+to the entrant.
+A spokesman for the Kent police explained the exercise is targeted to cracking down on homophobic bullying and crime and that the project, which is being conducted within the local community, appears to have been nationally misrepresented.

 Homophobic bullying, like all forms of bullying, is based on ignorance.
 To support the education of all young people against prejudice is to make the schools a safer place for all.